students sitting on laptop for financial aid assistance.

 Merit-based Scholarships: These are based on grade-point average and if applicable, SAT/ACT scores, as well as ability in such areas as music or art.

-Need-based Awards: These are based on the cost to attend the Mount minus the EFC calculated from your data.
+Need-based Awards: These are based on the cost to attend the Mount minus the SAI calculated from your data.

 Federal Direct Loan: A federal loan consisting of subsidized and/or unsubsidized funds.